Next LIVE lecture: March 3rd, 15h00, CET (Paris) - Watch on YouTube

 Summary: On one hand, we have the layman who has only vaguely heard the terms a couple of times, and on the other hand, we have the computer science bachelor’s of science who is inclined to think that every problem can be solved through algorithms.
 In between, vast swathes of enterprise software developers who think they know about algorithms but often fail to see the point as far as supply chain software is concerned.

-Numerical optimization - usually referred to as mathematical optimization - is the process of minimizing a mathematical function.
+Mathematical optimization is the process of minimizing a mathematical function.
 Nearly all the modern statistical learning techniques - i.e. forecasting if we adopt a supply chain perspective - rely on numerical optimization at their core.
 Moreover, once the forecasts are established, identifying the most profitable decisions also happen to rely, at its core, on numerical optimization.
 We will extensively be leveraging these techniques in the following.

 Forecasting problems as faced by supply chain can be seen as high dimensional statistical learning problems.
 This field of study has undergone dramatic improvements, which remain largely misunderstood among “data scientist” circles.
 We will journey through this field through the resolution of three paradoxes.
 First, we need to make “probably approximately” correct statements about data we don’t have.
 Second, we need to tackle problems where the number of variables vastly exceeds the number of observations.
 Third, the solution may lie in models where the number of parameters vastly exceeds either variables or observations.